 Zinc is one of the trace minerals that your body requires to maintain optimal health.
-Even though zinc is an abundant mineral, you can suffer from a zinc deficiency.
+Even though zinc is an abundant mineral, you can have a zinc deficiency.
 If you have a zinc deficiency, doctors will typically recommend zinc supplements that support absorption by your body.
 Zinc picolinate is a type of zinc supplement that supports absorption.
-However, you should consult a medical professional prior to taking any zinc picolinate supplement.
+However, you should consult a medical professional prior to taking zinc picolinate or any other supplement.

 Picolinic Acid and Absorption